unlimit1984/hometask-skeleton/README.md

 ###HW2
 1. __DONE__ Add AuditoriumServiceImpl, AuditoriumRepository and memory implementation
 2. __DONE__ Add BookingServiceImpl, TicketRepository and memory implementation
 3. __DONE__ Add simple DiscountServiceImpl.
 10% for buying more 10 tickets, 20% for 20 tickets and 30% for more than 50 tickets.
-At the next versions (HW3) Discount service will be improved by personal Events discounts
+At the next versions (HW3) Discount service will be improved by strategies
 4. __DONE__ All services should be provided by tests
 5. __IN_PROGRESS__ Provide Command Line Interface for adding entities and reading all entities
 6. __DONE__ Replace Xml Spring configuration by AppConfig as a Spring Configuration annotated class